fr en es pt

 Tissue deformed by space-time

-Einstein was convinced that if he can unify his new theory of gravity with Maxwell's electromagnetism, it will be able to make the famous master equation, one can describe the whole universe.
+Albert Einstein is convinced that if he manages to unify his new theory of gravity with Maxwell's electromagnetism, he will be able to formulate the famous master equation, the one that can describe the entire universe.

 gravity of Einstein